cimes71/PilotDocupanda/README.md

 The code aims to take medical records (PDFs) and upload them.
 Right now I'm passing them in the code but will be making updates to read them from a directory.

-Docupanda will likely convert the PDFs to images and then use OCR(maybe something like Tesseract) then applies some labeling or classification.
+Docupanda is likely converting the PDFs to images and then use OCR(maybe something like Tesseract) then applies some labeling or classification.

 There is also the ability to apply a basic schema to the document, and then get a standardized version (without all of bounding box information).